L'Assommoir (film): Part two

+Part three

 Two years later, Coupeau is authorised to leave the hospital.
 He is sternly warned by a doctor against the use of strong liquors.
 The smallest glass, he is told, will cause immediate death.
 He may, however, partake of a very little red wine.
 He is accompanied home by a friend, who stops on the way to purchase a bottle of wine.
 Gervaise is very happy that Coupeau is back at home.
 After an effusive greeting, she takes her basket and hastens off to purchase some food for him.
 While Gervaise is away, Virginie slips into the room and substitutes a bottle of spirit for the wine.
 Soon Coupeau feels the need of a drink and goes to pick up the bottle.
 He raises it to his mouth and is flabbergasted when he realises it is not wine.
 Burning with the desire for liquor, he drains the bottle of its contents and is immediately seized with delirium tremens.
 After much suffering, he falls prostrate upon the floor, where his lifeless form is found by his unhappy wife upon her return.
 She sees Virgine looking triumphantly at the dead body and starts a fight with her.
 Goujet comes in, separates the two women and throws out Virginie.
 Other friends come in as he tries to comfort Gervaise.